hackerb9/lsix/README.md

 ## Your Terminal must support Sixel graphics

-I developed this using [xterm](https://invisible-island.net/xterm/) in vt340 emulation mode, but I believe this should work on pretty much any Sixel compatible terminal.
+I developed this using [xterm](https://invisible-island.net/xterm/) in vt340 emulation mode, but I believe this should work on any Sixel compatible terminal.
 You may test your terminal by viewing a single image, like so:

     convert  foo.jpg  -geometry 800x480  sixel:-

+### XTerm

 Note that xterm does not have Sixel mode enabled by default, so you need to either run it like so: